Western New York Prosperity Fellowship

 The Prentice Family Foundation was created in 2007 by generous benefactors Bryant and Joan Prentice to serve as a philanthropic organization that leverages economic development through scholarship support to ultimately make a multi-generational impact on WNY.
 The intent of the WNYPF at Canisius College is to develop and encourage students to stay in Western New York and ultimately make an economic impact via job creation.
 To find out more about the Prentice Family Foundation please click here.

-The Canisius College Western New York (WNY) Prosperity Fellowship is an innovative program for students in their junior or senior year or graduate business studies who have an entrepreneurial drive and want to make a difference in Western New York.
+The Canisius College Western New York (WNY) Prosperity Fellowship is an innovative program for students in their junior or senior year or graduate business students who have an entrepreneurial drive and want to make a difference in Western New York.
 The Fellowship combines scholarship assistance with credit-bearing internships, networking, and skill-building to provide students with academic and practical experiences in their intended professions.
 Students receive significant financial assistance based on need, so they can fully focus on making the most of their internships, educational experiences, and networking and skill building opportunities.
 In return, students commit to working and giving back economically to Western New York for at least two years within a 10-year period upon graduation.

 Upon receiving the Western New York Prosperity Fellowship, students must: